olanrewajufarooq/travelRecommendation/README.md

 - **Search Functionality**:
   - The search allows the user to type in keywords related to travel destinations.
   - The user can search for keywords such as "beach", "temple", "country", and their plural variations.
   - Specific country names (e.g., Saudi Arabia, Brazil) and their associated cities (e.g., Makkah, Medina, Rio de Janeiro) can also be searched.

-- **Results Display**:
-  - After a search, the results are displayed dynamically within the results container.
-  - If no results are found, a "No results found" message is displayed.
-  - If the search field is empty, a prompt to enter a search keyword is shown.

-- **Clear Search**:
-  - The user can clear the search input and reset the results view.
+More details in [JSON File](./assets/json/travel_recommendation_api.json).

 - **Desktop-Only Design**:
   - The project is designed and optimized strictly for desktop use, and does not include responsive design for mobile views.